tomjepsoncreative/website/blog/posts/2020/motivated-in-the-heat.md

 *****

 <!-- Excerpt Start -->
-We all know how hard it is to summon the energy to graft hard and smash the task list when you’re cooking from the inside out.
-That sluggish feeling, summoning the energy to fire up the design tools and embrace the marathon slog of wireframes, research analysis, or Zoom calls; the heat only amplified by the glory of your 4K display and furnace-like Mac computer.<!-- Excerpt End -->
+We all know how tough it can be summoning the energy to graft hard and smash the task list when you’re cooking from the inside out.
+That sluggish feeling against the marathon slog of wireframes, research analysis, or Zoom calls; the heat only amplified by the glory of your 4K display and furnace-like Mac computer.<!-- Excerpt End -->

 Here're three things I do to push on, even when it's roasting!